Six Practical Tips for Asking Your Boss to Work From Home

 When you ask your boss to work from home, start with a trial period.
-Ask to work from home just one or two days per week to start.
+Ask to work from home just one or two days a week at first.
 You may find that telecommuting just a couple of days per week is enough to achieve optimal work-life balance.
-Working from home can be isolating, especially if your co-workers are all working from the office.
+Working from home can be isolating, especially if your co-workers all work from the office.

-Decide which days are best for you and be prepared to start with just day per week if your boss is hesitant.
-Make sure that you are more productive on that day than you usually are in the office (which won’t be difficult if you currently work in close quarters with your co-workers.)
+Decide which days are best for you and be prepared to start with just one day per week if your boss is hesitant.
+Make sure you’re more productive on that day than you usually are in the office (which won’t be difficult if you currently work in close quarters with your co-workers.)

-It is important to your boss that he or she be able to somehow measure or track your productivity.
+It’s important to your boss that he or she be able to measure or track your productivity.
 Both you and your boss need know if telecommuting is working.
-For me, it was a weekly status meeting with my boss and no complaints from corporate about my work (I worked more closely with corporate than with the site director, who was my boss.) that let him know that my working from home was working out.
+In my first telecommuting job, it was a weekly status meeting with my boss and no complaints from corporate about my work that let him know that telecommuting was working out.
+(I worked more closely with corporate in another state than with the site director, though he was my immediate supervisor.)

 Find out what will make your boss the most comfortable.
 Will it be weekly face-to-face meetings?
-Will it projects that are turned in earlier than the due date?
+Will it be projects completed earlier than the due date?
 Be willing to negotiate and compromise to show your willingness to cooperate and make working from home a good experience for everyone.

 Consider Those You Manage

-Even if you and your boss agree to a set schedule of work-at-home days, be flexible enough to be able to attend meetings with short notice.
+Even if you and your boss agree to a set schedule of work-at-home days, be flexible enough to attend meetings in person with short notice.
 Always be available via phone and email during your agreed-upon working hours.
 Be prepared to work from the office when there are big projects requiring a team effort.
-Never look like you are doing less than your share.

 What If My Boss Says No?

-I believe that most employers want their employees to be happy and healthy.
-If only because happy and healthy employees are more productive employees.
+I believe most employers want their employees to be happy and healthy.
+Happy, healthy employees are more productive employees.
 Don’t be afraid to ask for what you need.
 Don’t give up if you are told no the first time.
-Look for a solution that benefits both yourself and your company.
+Continue to look for a solution that benefits both you and your company.